Sardanapalus: In art and literature

-E. H. Coleridge, in his notes on the works of Byron, states, "It is hardly necessary to remind the modern reader that the Sardanapalus of history is an unverified if not an unverifiable personage...
-The character which Ctesias depicted or invented, an effeminate debauchee, sunk in luxury and sloth, who at the last was driven to take up arms, and, after a prolonged but ineffectual resistance, avoided capture by suicide, cannot be identified".

 Sardanapalus is a hero in The Fall of Nineveh by Edwin Atherstone.
 He is portrayed as a criminal who ordered one hundred prisoners of war to be executed and burned his palace with all his concubines inside.

 Hector Berlioz, the 19th-century French Romantic composer, wrote a very early cantata, Sardanapale on the subject of the death of Sardanapalus.
 Written during the July Revolution of 1830, it was his fourth and finally successful attempt in the Prix de Rome competition, run by the Paris Conservatoire.
 Only a fragment of the score survives.

 Franz Liszt began an (incomplete) opera on the subject in 1850, Sardanapalo, Act 1 of which had its world premiere only in 2018, almost a century and a half after the composer's death.

 Henry David Thoreau, writes in Walden, "It is the luxurious and dissipated who set the fashions which the herd so diligently follow.
 The traveller who stops at the best houses, so called, soon discovers this, for the publicans presume him to be a Sardanapalus, and if he resigned himself to their tender mercies he would soon be completely emasculated."

 In A Tale of Two Cities, Charles Dickens describes the French Court, and by extension the French Monarchy and upper class: "It had never been a good eye to see with--had long had the mote in it of Lucifer's pride, Sardanapalus's luxury, and a mole's blindness...".

 In Dante's Paradiso, XV.107-108, "Sardanapalus had not yet come to show to what use bedrooms can be put."
 (That is, society had not reached such extremes of decadence.)

 In Maxim Gorky's 1902 play, The Lower Depths, Satine calls The Actor "Sardanapalus", when asking him to have a drink, in reference to his decadence.

 The legend of Sardanapulus was very loosely adapted as the basis of the 1962 Italian peplum film Le sette folgori di Assur (English title: War Gods of Babylon).
 The film anachronistically portrays as contemporaries several figures who historically lived hundreds of years apart.